caputoortega/MusalaSoft-Drones/README.md

 | /drones/__sn__/items       | DELETE | Unload a medication from the given drone          |
 | /drones/__sn__             | DELETE | Delete the given drone from the database          |
 | /drones/__sn__             | PATCH  | Update the given drone's information              |

+**IMPORTANT**: Please note that endpoints `/drones/available/` and `/drones/bulk/` **contains a trailing slash!**
+This is due to limitations with the SparkJava library which will treat anything without a trailing slash as an ID, this way we can differentiate an argument endpoint (such as `/drones/__sn__`) from special endpoints such as the above mentioned.

 #### Payload structure for Drones